 The security situation Pakistan is hazardous, and a significant part of the country is exceptionally unsafe.
 It is advised to reconsider travel to Pakistan due to terrorism.
 There is a high risk to personal safety and security due to terrorist attacks.
 Political demonstrations often become violent.
-Travelers should continue to exercise caution, monitor news reports, and follow the advice of local authorities.
+Travelers should continue to exercise caution. monitor news reports, and follow the advice of local authorities.

-The U.S. Bureau of Consular Affairs advises against travel to specific areas, including within 10 miles of the Pakistan-Afghanistan border, 10 miles of the Line of Control, most regions of Khyber Pakhtunkhwa Province, and all of Balochistan Province, within 5 miles of the international border between Pakistan and India.
+specific areas, including within 10 miles of the Pakistan-Afghanistan border, 10 miles of the Line of Control, most regions of Khyber Pakhtunkhwa Province, and all of Balochistan Province, as well as within 5 miles of the international border between Pakistan and India.
 The Wagah border crossing is closed.
 Tensions are heightened amid regional conflicts, such as Israel's actions in Gaza.